astropy/astroquery/docs/index.rst

 not recieving the newest data, try clearing the cache.

 The Astroquery cache is divided by service, so each service's cache should be managed invidually.
-Shown here are the cache properties, using `~astroquery.simbad.Simbad` as an example.
+Shown here are the cache properties, using Simbad as an example.

 .. code-block:: python